RyanBan/BSWSoccerClub/readme.md

   &nbsp;&nbsp; 2,coach,binu,coach <-username:coach;password:binu;can be used to login to Coach system;<br>

 Admin system:<br>
-(After clicking "save" in each screen, the corresponding data changes will be saved to data file)<br>
+(After clicking "save" in each screen, the corresponding data changes will be saved to data file)<br><br>
     2) In Admin system main menu, you can choose one of four functions<br>

 2.1)players: to display, add, delete, or edit player information.<br>